britzbay/Spotfire-Assignment-Dashboard/README.md

 ## Data Ingestion
 ### Tools Used
 - **Spotfire Data Connector(ODATA)**:
-  - Configured to load COVID-19 data directly API as ODATA.
+  - Configured to load COVID-19 data as ODATA.
 - **Python Scripts via Spotfire Data Functions**:
   -Configured to load US Census and Weather data directly from API into Spotfire Data Function and convert into data table .
   - Automated data loading and initial preprocessing.